South Vietnam: Government, politics, and civil society

+Seeking to legitimize the regime, the Diệm government organized propaganda that maintained a Vietnamese national identity centered around his leadership and ideals; it was done partially through the National Revolutionary Movement (NRM), a mass political organization designed to spread Personalism and Diem's policies and suppress the subversives to the regime, as opposed to the Personalist Labor Revolutionary Party which operated entirely out of public view.
+During the campaigns led by the NRM, which borrowed tactics from the Viet Minh and were inspired by Vichy France, South Vietnamese officials repeated to the Vietnamese peasantry lectures given by the Ngô brothers on personalist principles of government and citizenship.
+In 1955, Ngo Dinh Diem launched the Ministry of Information and Youth to carry out propaganda and censorship, throughout which the Ministry sought to build a personality cult around Diem, akin to that of "Uncle Ho".
+The Ministry presented Diem as an "enlightened sovereign" who could improve the lot of all Vietnamese by creating "economic and social stability for all" within a Personalist framework, and constructed a public narrative of his life, focused on such episodes as his "refusal to compromise Vietnamese autonomy".

+Despite U.S. representatives in Saigon reporting that Diệm government "was making no attempt to cultivate a base of popular support" and "regularly ordered the execution of political opponents, shut down dissident newspapers, and violated every article in South Vietnam's constitution", the U. S. policymakers supported it and believed that the "childlike and primitive" nature of Vietnamese people "required authoritarian government if they were to be kept out of the communist bloc."
+With the support of US government and the CIA, ARVN officers led by General Dương Văn Minh staged a coup in 1963 that killed Diệm.
+The military held a brief interim military government until General Nguyễn Khánh deposed Minh in a January 1964 coup.
+Until late 1965, multiple coups and changes of government occurred, with some civilians being allowed to give a semblance of civil rule overseen by a military junta.

 In 1965, the feuding civilian government voluntarily resigned and handed power back to the nation's military, in the hope that this would bring stability and unity to the nation.
 An elected constituent assembly, including representatives of all the branches of the military, decided to switch the nation's system of government to a semi-presidential system.
 Military rule initially failed to provide much stability; however, as internal conflicts and political inexperience caused various factions of the army to launch coups and counter-coups against one another, making leadership very tumultuous.
 The situation within the ranks of the military stabilised in mid-1965 when the Republic of Vietnam Air Force chief Nguyễn Cao Kỳ became Prime Minister, with General Nguyễn Văn Thiệu as the figurehead chief of state.
 As Prime Minister, Kỳ consolidated control of the South Vietnamese government and ruled the country with an iron fist.